needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAnalyze.md

 ### The fix operation
 For **Fixable Rules**, you may choose to run the fix operation.
 This uses data gathered during the analyze step to perform any necessary modifications and resolve the issues.

-[_Check Duplicate Group Dependencies_](#check-duplicate-group-dependencies) is an example of a fixable rule, because there is a reasonably appropriate action that can be taken to resolve the issues detected in the analysis.
+[_Check Duplicate Bundle Dependencies_](#check-duplicate-bundle-dependencies) is an example of a fixable rule, because there is a reasonably appropriate action that can be taken to resolve the issues detected in the analysis.

 ## Provided Analyze rules
 ### Fixable rules
-#### Check Duplicate Group Dependencies
+#### Check Duplicate Bundle Dependencies
 This rule checks for potentially duplicated assets, by scanning all groups with `BundledAssetGroupSchemas` and projecting the asset group layout.
 This essentially requires triggering a full build, so this check is time-consuming and performance-intensive.

 **Issues**: Duplicated assets result from assets in different groups sharing dependencies, for example two Prefabs that share a material existing in different Addressable groups.
 That material (and any of its dependencies) would be pulled into both groups containing the Prefabs.
 To prevent this, the material must be marked as Addressable, either with one of the Prefabs, or in its own space, thereby putting the material and its dependencies in a separate Addressable group.